Dr. Mohammed Albakry

 Recent Publications

 Writing recommendation letters: The discourse of evaluation in academic settings.
-(In press).
+(2024).
 Michigan University Press: Ann Arbor, Michigan.
-With Clint Bryan.

 Beyond assimilation and othering: Theater translation and the translator’s agency (2020).
-In Routledge Handbook of Arabic Translation (pp. 270-282).
-Taylor & Francis.
-London and NY.
+In Routledge Handbook of Arabic Translation.

 « Read Less